PACE-challenge/pacechallenge.org/2022/index.md

 -->
 ## Timeline

-- October 2021: Announcement of the challenge (Problem)
+- September 2021: Announcement of the challenge (Problem)
 - November 2021: Announcement of the tracks and additional information
 - December 2021: Public instances are available
 - March 2022: Submission via [optil.io](https://optil.io/) is open (for testing and unofficial, auxiliary leaderboard)